casbin/casbin/README.md

 }
 ```

-3. You can get the roles for a user with our management API.
+4. Besides the static policy file, casbin also provides API for permission management at run-time.
+For example, You can get all the roles assigned to a user as below:

 ```golang
 roles := e.GetRoles("alice")
 ```

-4. Please refer to the ``_test.go`` files for more usage.
+5. Please refer to the ``_test.go`` files for more usage.

 ## Persistence